Tokugawa Iesato: Early life

-Tokugawa Iesato was born to the Tayasu branch of the Tokugawa clan, under the name Kamenosuke, he became its 16th head on June 19, 1868, following the resignation of the last shōgun, Tokugawa Yoshinobu.
+Tokugawa Iesato was born to the Tayasu branch of the Tokugawa clan, under the name Kamenosuke, he became its 16th head on 19 June 1868, following the resignation of the last shōgun, Tokugawa Yoshinobu.
 His brothers were Tokugawa Satotaka and Tokugawa Takachiyo, who also held the Tayasu headship at different times.
 Iesato was also briefly the daimyō of the short-lived Shizuoka Domain, before the abolition of the han system in the early 1870s.
 His guardian at the time was Matsudaira Naritami, the former lord of the Tsuyama Domain.
 He was an adopted son of the fourteenth shogun, Tokugawa Iemochi and his wife, Kazu-no-Miya Chikako or Seikan'in no Miya (although Iesato was Iemochi's adopted son they only met once.
 Later Iemochi's foster mother, Tenshō-in, raised Iesato).
 In 1866 he was sent to Edo Castle as Iemochi's son and was raised by Tenshō-in and Kazu-no-Miya Chikako.
 In 1868 he was sent to Kyoto by his mother, Kazu-no-Miya Chikako and met with Emperor Meiji.
 He married the daughter of Konoe Tadafusa, Konoe Hiroko, who bore him Iemasa Tokugawa, the seventeenth Tokugawa family head, Yasuko Tokugawa, who married Nobusuke Takatsukasa and bore him Toshimichi Takatsukasa, Ryōko Tokugawa, and Toshiko Tokugawa.

+Career

+In 1877, Iesato was sent to Eton College in Great Britain to study.
+He aspired to be matriculated at either the University of Cambridge or Oxford, but on Tenshō-in's request, he decided to give up his studies in England and went back to Japan in 1882.
+In 1884, when the nobility system was reformed to align more with the British system, he was given the title of kōshaku (公爵, prince or duke) in the newly created kazoku peerage system.
+He became a member of the House of Peers of the Diet of Japan from its creation in 1890, and served as President of the House of Peers from 1903 to 1933.
+When the administration of Prime Minister Yamamoto Gonnohyōe was brought down by the Siemens scandal, there was a strong movement to have Tokugawa Iesato nominated to be his successor as the new Prime Minister.